colehoover/colehoover/README.md

 <h1>Hi, I'm Cole! </h1>

-<p> I just graduated with a Bachelor's Degree in Computer Engineering from the University of Arkansas.
-I am trying to break into the field of cybersecurity.
+<p> I recently graduated with a Bachelor's Degree in Computer Engineering from the University of Arkansas.
+I am trying to break into the field of IT or Cybersecurity.
 Below are some personal projects I am working on to increase my skillset. </p>

 <h2>Cybersecurity Projects:</h2>